 Hello!
 I’m Jessica Houghton, a Registered Psychotherapist (qualifying), Dance Movement Therapist, educator, and dance artist, and I have been working in private practice for two years.
 I completed my Master of Arts in Dance Movement Psychotherapy in the UK, where I researched the potential benefits of DMT for survivors of sexual trauma, and worked in adult and childhood mental health in hospital, community and school settings.

 Before studying in the UK, I graduated from York University’s Bachelor of Fine Arts Honours Dance program with a specialization in performance and choreography.

 I am a firm believer in the transformative power of dance and movement.
 Having spent over twenty years of my life studying, performing, and teaching dance, I have experienced on a deep level the immense benefits that dance can have on a person’s physical, emotional, and psychological wellbeing.
 I am committed to facilitating this therapeutic dance experience for others and offering my clients a supportive space where they can feel free to explore the richness of their internal world through embodied creative movement.

-Alongside my DMT work, I am also an active member of the Toronto dance community through performing, teaching, and taking classes.
+Alongside my DMT work, I am an active member of the Toronto dance community through performing, teaching, and taking classes, and an avid gardener.
 I have studied many physical practices alongside dance, including yoga, contact improvisation, martial arts, and Feldenkrais technique.
 My work as a dance artist continues to influence my therapeutic work, just as my work in DMT has offered new depth into my explorations as an artist.